felipe-m/tutorial_freecad_wb/readme.md

 The icon is in XPM format (https://en.wikipedia.org/wiki/X_PixMap).
 It has 16x16 pixels and you can created it with [gimp](https://www.gimp.org/).
-Then open saved file with a text editor and paste in the InitGui.py file.
+Then open the saved file with a text editor and paste the image in the InitGui.py file.
-These are the files>
+These are the files:
 + [b1_wb.xcf](imgs/b1_wb.xcf)
 + [b1_wb.xpm](imgs/b1_wb.xpm)